 5. Keep the writing simple

 Standard Operating Procedures should be clear and concise.
 Sentences must be as short as possible.
-People usually don’t want to read Standard Operating Procedures, they have to, so making them clear and easy to read is essential.
+People usually don’t want to read Standard Operating Procedures, they must, so making them clear and easy to read is essential.

-These are some recommendations for writing effective Standard Operating Procedures.
-What is most important to remember is that these documents need to be comprehensive and easy to read.
+Remember, these documents need to be comprehensive and easy to read, so be sure to consider the reader when you are writing Standard Operating Procedures.
 If they are never read or understood by the intended audience, they are not likely to serve as an effective tool in any process.